giantswarm/fmt/helm/formatting_guidelines.md

   myvalue: "Hello World"
 ```

-When helm templating calls access values with underscores in the name you need
+When helm templating calls access values with hyphens in the name you need to
-to use the `index` function.
+use the `index` function.
 Otherwise the error `bad character U+002D '-'` will
 be returned by helm when installing the chart.

 ```yaml